Spring 2018

 Student: Fairleigh Keaka (Faculty Mentor, Christine Anderson), Biological & Environmental Sciences

-Project: Title: Bioinformatics in Conservation of Lyme disease reservoir species Peromycus leucopus
+Project Title: Bioinformatics in Conservation of Lyme disease reservoir species Peromycus leucopus

 Summary: Peromycus leucopus, or the white-footed mouse, is widely distributed across the eastern United States.
 The mice perform a variety of ecosystem services, acting as trophic links but also as a reservoir for Lyme disease.
 These mice are abundant, and occupy a variety of habitats ranging from forests to agricultural fields, potentially increasing the geographic distribution of the disease.
 Field work performed during the past five summers at Capital University’s Primmer Outdoor Learning Center in the Hocking Hills region of Ohio has shown that densities fluctuate between moderate to high levels in a secondary growth deciduous woodlot habitats and a agricultural fencerow habitat.
 Fairleigh’s previous research on population genetics has demonstrated migration between these two mouse populations.
 As a competent and prevalent reservoir, the white-footed mouse may pose a threat to human health.
 Furthermore, the habitats that white-footed mice occupy have become increasingly fragmented, increasing human interaction and the chance of transmission.
 If we are to gain a comprehensive understanding of Lyme disease, then our knowledge regarding modeling the movements of one of its potential reservoirs must increase.
 This study will utilize bioinformatics and molecular genetic techniques to test landscape – level populations dynamics of wild mice.
 While previous studies have quantified these interactions at the individual level, the understanding at the population level remains insufficient.
 This study will employ a diverse array of techniques to further our understanding of population dynamics of the white-footed mouse.
 Initial analysis will be performed using molecular genetic techniques, and the microsatellite analysis programs Geneclass, MIGRATE, and BayesAss to estimate recent migration and long term gene flow.
 Additional analyses will include isolation by distance, genetic variation, inbreeding, and population structure.
 These programs will provide initial data and become the basis for further investigation with the programming language R and geographic information systems (GIS).
 The utilization of R and GIS will allow for simulations and analysis of sample sizes that would be impossible to perform in the field due to time and monetary constraints.
 Moreover, R and GIS opens the door to a variety of statistical analyses and visual methodologies that would provide a data set that is comprehensive and conveyable to the public.
 By developing a greater knowledge of white-footed mouse population we will simultaneously gain an insight into the intricacies of the potential spread of Lyme disease.
 Future work will involve testing the mice for Lyme disease.